 Learn how to draw a great looking Sunrise with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Sunrise.
+By following the simple steps, you too can easily draw a perfect Sunrise.

 "Sunrise, sunset.
 Sunrise, sunset.
 Swiftly fly the years, one season following another, laden with happiness and tears."

 - "Sunrise, Sunset," song from Fiddler on the Roof

 Would you like to learn how to draw a beautiful cartoon sunrise?
 You can learn how to draw a sunrise over the mountains with the aid of this landscape drawing tutorial.

 Sunrise, also called dawn or sunup, describes the daily appearance of the sun above Earth's horizon.

 Scroll down for a downloadable PDF of this tutorial.